-Students demonstrate fulfillment of program prerequisites, degrees, and minimum cumulative grade point averages (CGPAs) (if applicable) by submitting official transcripts from a regionally accredited college or university.
+Students demonstrate fulfillment of program prerequisites, degrees, and minimum cumulative grade point averages (CGPAs) (if applicable) by submitting official transcripts.
+These written records of previous education and training are maintained in the students' academic files.

 For master's degree programs, transcripts from all completed degrees should be submitted.